Ethnicities in Iran: Turkmen

 Iranian Turkmens are primarily concentrated in the provinces of Golestān and North Khorasan.
 The largest Turkmen city in Iran is Gonbad-e Kavoos, followed by Bandar Torkaman.
 Iranian Turkmens are mostly Sunni Muslims with some Shia.

 Qashqai

 The Qashqai people mainly live in the provinces of Fars, Khuzestan and southern Isfahan, especially around the city of Shiraz in Fars.
 They speak the Qashqai language which is a member of the Turkic family of languages.
 The Qashqai were originally nomadic pastoralists and some remain so today.

 The traditional nomadic Qashqai travelled with their flocks each year from the summer highland pastures north of Shiraz roughly 480 km or 300 mi south to the winter pastures on lower (and warmer) lands near the Persian Gulf, to the southwest of Shiraz.
-The majority, however, have now become partially or wholly sedentary.
+The majority have now become partially or wholly sedentary.
 The trend towards settlement has been increasing markedly since the 1960s.
 The largest Qashqai city in Iran is Firuzabad.
 In Chaharmahal, the cities of Boldaji, Sefiddasht, Ben and Sudjan are inhabited by Qashqai people.